Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for Real User Queries

-To assess the impact of translation on real-world queries, we extract user requests from ShareGPT datasets.
-We select 10 languages ranging from high to low resources and randomly sample 50 requests for each language from the first round of the dataset.
-To evaluate the quality of the responses, we use GPT-4-Turbo (\texttt{gpt-4-turbo-0125}) as the judge.
+We selected 10 languages, ranging from high to low resource, and randomly sampled 100 requests for each language.
+However, for Romanian (ro), Ukrainian (uk), and Norwegian (no), we sampled 53, 98, and 53 requests respectively, due to the limited number of samples available from the source dataset.
+Since the queries can be in various formats, we only compare two prompting strategies: 1) original queries; and 2) translated queries with Google Translate API.
+For the second option, we translate the output back to the original language for consistency.
+To evaluate the quality of the responses, we use GPT-4o\footnote{\url{https://openai.com/index/hello-gpt-4o/}}(\texttt{gpt-4o-2024-05-13}) as the judge.
 The prompt for the judge is shown in Figure \ref{fig:judge} in the Appendix, which is adapted from \cite{zheng_judging_2023}.
 With this prompt, each response will get a score from 1 to 10.
-Since the queries can be in various formats, we only compare two promoting strategies: 1) original queries; and 2) translated queries with Google Translate API.
-For the second option, we will translate the output back to the original language for consistency.
-We select the two best models on NLP tasks for evaluation: ChatGPT and Llama-2-70B-Chat.